Karoo13/EditorReader/README.md

 # EditorReader
 reads data from the osu! editor for use in mapping tools.

+system requirements: .NET Framework 4.6+ may be required.

 ## how to use
 ```
 namespace Editor_Reader